evanmalherbe/blog/README.md

-# HyperionDev Full Stack Web Development Bootcamp - Level 3 - Task 11 - Next.js app - Jokes
+# HyperionDev Full Stack Web Development Bootcamp - Level 3 - Task 15 - Final Capstone project - Blog

 ## Description

-This app uses Next.js to serve up a few jokes from a simple jokes api.
-It fetches new jokes each time it is loaded.
-When you click on a joke, it takes you to another page which reveals the punchline.
+This app is a simple blog that has a React front end and Express backend.
+It uses a MongoDb database to store the blog posts and allows the user to log in with 3 different methods (username and password, Facebook or Google).
+It also has an admin area that an admin can use to delete other users posts or edit them.

+The app has been deployed with Heroku and can be accessed at this URL: [https://hyperionblog.herokuapp.com/](https://hyperionblog.herokuapp.com/).

 ## Table of Contents